 On May 15, 2015, Hildene and Bimini Capital agreed to settle the case, and on July 10, 2015, a Stipulation of Discontinuance was filed dismissing all claims and counterclaims between and among Hildene and Bimini Capital.
-In connection with the settlement and in accordance with GAAP, a loss of \$3.5 million was accrued at March 31, 2015 and has been charged to operations for the year ended December 31, 2015.
-During the year ended December 31, 2015, payments totaling \$2.25 million were made, as required by the settlement agreement.
-The remaining \$1.25 million is scheduled to be paid in installments through July 2019 and is included in other liabilities in the December 31, 2015 consolidated balance sheet.
+In connection with the settlement and in accordance with GAAP, a loss of \$3.5 million was accrued at March 31, 2015 and was charged to operations for the year ended December 31, 2015.
+During the years ended December 31, 2016 and 2015, payments totaling \$0.5 million and \$2.25 million, respectively, were made as required by the settlement agreement.
+The remaining \$0.75 million is scheduled to be paid in installments through July 2019 and is included in other liabilities in the December 31, 2016 consolidated balance sheet.

-NOTE 13.
+NOTE 14.
 INCOME TAXES